Disability Services and Information

 For inquires regarding food allergies and other special dietary needs, please contact University Food Services.

 Elevator Outage.
-The Haynes Hall elevator is currently out of service for maintenance effective immediately and expected to be operational by June 8, 2016.
+The Haynes Hall elevator is currently out of service for maintenance effective immediately and expected to be operational by the end of June.
+This is an update from its original expected completion of June 8.
+An expected date will be posted when it confirmed.
 This means Haynes Hall will only be ADA accessible on the ground floor.
 Please contact our office for questions about alternative access arrangements above the ground floor.
 Contact Kelly Laney, Facilities Services at 406-994-5286 for updates on maintenance.

 Student Employment Opportunity!
 The MSU Library has a number of student employment positions and encourages students